 Smaller Carbon Footprint.
 For those that factor the environment as a factor for having solar, each kilowatt generated by solar offsets 1.37 pounds of carbon that would have been produced by the local utility (based upon EPA estimates).
 Having solar almost makes it worth driving around in that gas guzzler…just kidding.

 Enhanced Marketing of Home.
 It amazes me how many real estate agents view solar as a liability when selling a home!
-As an experienced solar broker, I have found that solar adds an entirely new dimension to a home’s marketing, allowing me to reach out in ways that I cannot do with the average home in Phoenix.
+As an experienced solar Realtor, I have found that solar adds an entirely new dimension to a home’s marketing, allowing me to reach out in ways that I cannot do with the average home in Phoenix.
 Solar marketing allows me to distinguish the home from the competition in ways that other agents cannot, thus giving my client a competitive advantage over everyone else.

 Prepaid Leases.
 Prepaid solar leases provide the best that solar has to offer.
 Not only do the owners have all of the aforementioned benefits, there is not a monthly payment associated each month for the lease.
 The net savings each month increases and the cost of the prepayment was bore by the previous owner.